Peñón Blanco, Durango

 Peñón Blanco is a city and seat of the municipality of Peñón Blanco in the Mexican state of Durango.

 It is located in the central part of the State of Durango, at the North of Los Llanos y los Valles.
 It limits with Nazas to the north, San Juan del Río to the west, Cuencamé to the east, and with Guadalupe Victoria to the south.

 As of 2010, the town of Peñón Blanco had a population of 5,271.

+Climate

 Festivals

 The most important event in Peñón Blanco as far as traditional "fiestas", is La Feria de San Diego de Alcalá that takes place on November 13 of every year.
 The culmination of several events such as dances and competitions to select the most beautiful flower of the "county" (La flor mas bella del ejido) What it is, they crown the most beautiful girl of the municipality...